-This keto chocolate frosting is an easy healthy frosting for cakes or to snack on and fix your chocolate craving in a sec!
-Plus, you will love that one serve contains only 100 kcal and 0.8 g net carbs!
+This keto chocolate frosting is an easy healthy frosting for cakes or to snack on and fixes your chocolate craving in a sec!
+Plus, you will love that one serve contains only 100 kcal and 0.8g of net carbs!
 So keep reading to learn how to make this paleo frosting recipe now!

 Who is craving chocolate frosting in the middle of the day?
-I do! and this healthy frosting aka. chocolate almond butter frosting is my go to keto chocolate frosting for those days.
+I do! and this keto chocolate icing is my go-to keto chocolate frosting for those days.

-Good news is, this frosting recipe is not only keto approved but also a paleo frosting for cake!
-In fact, the recipe is made of 5 easy healthy wholesome ingredients approved by both diet.
+The good news is, this frosting recipe is not only keto-approved but also a paleo frosting for cake!
+In fact, the recipe is made of 5 easy healthy wholesome ingredients approved for both diets.
 Let’s see what you need to make this easy healthy frosting recipe.

 Almond butter – salted or unsalted as you like